gau27/gau27.github.io/_posts/2016-08-21-body-tutorial.markdown

   @type=:satellite>]
 {% endhighlight %}

-Now that we've come to the end of the functionality, I would like to state that there is another named argument `aberration_correction` which is basically an error reduction method to provide a more accurate result than the default observation.
-The default :none option for aberration correction basically provides the geometric observations without any corrections for reception or transmission of photons.
+Now that we've come to the end of the functionality, I would like to state that there is another named argument `aberration_correction:` which is basically an error reduction method to provide a more accurate result than the default observation.
+The default `:none` option for aberration correction basically provides the geometric observations without any corrections for reception or transmission of photons.
 For a list of various aberration correction methods available, have a look at the documentation for [spkpos_c][spkpos] to find out if you need an aberration correction on SPICE data.

+If you want to look at it another way, no aberration correction would give you the textbook response of rigid geometry, while introducing an aberration correction would give you a somewhat more realistic output accounting for the errors that do happen when these observations are made.

-Finally, if you need to generate a continuous time series for a body, then SpiceRub::Time has two functions to aid in that
+Finally, if you need to generate a continuous time series for a body, then `SpiceRub::Time` has two functions to aid in that

 {% highlight ruby %}
 SpiceRub::Time.linear_time_series(now, now + 86400, 4)